 - Technical Support.
 Depending on the method of credit card acceptance, departments will need varying degrees of technical support from their IT staff.
 Merchants may also need technical support to complete the required annual PCI compliance attestation.

 - Department Staffing Levels.
 Acceptance of credit cards requires administration of the account, monitoring, and reconciling.
 Departments must consider availability of staff for these functions.

 - Payment Collection Methods.
-When reviewing and considering which payment collection method to adopt, consider what payment collection method best suit the business needs and the needs of the customer.
+When reviewing and considering which payment collection method to adopt, consider which method best suits the business needs and the needs of the customer.